huchunh/Housingprice/Methodology/README.md

 # Methodology for House Price Prediction

-This folder contains the methodology for the House Price Prediction project.
-The original data set is AmesHousing.csv
+This folder documents the methodology used in the House Price Prediction project, detailing the steps taken to process data, select features, and develop a robust model.
+The dataset used is **AmesHousing.csv**.

+---

+## 1. Introduction

+The methodology outlined here serves as a guide to understanding the reasoning behind data processing, feature selection, and model preparation for predicting house prices.
+Each decision was made with the goal of improving model accuracy, interpretability, and robustness.

+For detailed data definitions, refer to this [Data Definition Document](https://docs.google.com/spreadsheets/d/1XL6LJVgLLU27yV7a_oh2zuqhGOI3Syg-jWpmr0Ekk14/edit?usp=sharing).

+---

+## 2. Data Processing Methods

 ### Overview of the Dataset
 - **Dimensions**: 82 columns, 2930 rows